-- (2) All options were granted at market value (the closing price of the common stock on the New York Stock Exchange as reported in the Midwest Edition of THE WALL STREET JOURNAL) on the date of grant. - (3) Potential realizable value is reported net of the option exercise price but before taxes associated with exercise.
+(2) All options were granted at market value on the date of grant, based on the closing price of the common stock on the New York Stock Exchange as reported in The Wall Street Journal.

+(3) Potential realizable value is reported net of the option exercise price but before taxes associated with exercise.
 These amounts assume annual compounding results in total appreciation of approximately 63% (5% per year) and approximately 159% (10% per year).
 Actual gains, if any, on stock option exercises and common stock are dependent on the future performance of the common stock, overall market conditions and the continued employment of the Named Officer.
 There can be no assurance that the amounts reflected in this table will be achieved.